Diplomatic Security Special Agent

 Technical assistance with your online application can be obtained at DOShelpdesk@pdri.com during the open announcement period from 7:00 a.m. to 9:00 p.m.
 Eastern Daylight Savings time Monday through Friday and 10:00 a.m. to 7:00 p.m.
 Eastern Daylight Savings time on the weekends.

-NOTE: The following five requirements apply ONLY to those applicants who successfully complete the online screening / examinations:
+NOTE: The following six requirements apply ONLY to those applicants who successfully pass the online examination

 For applicants at or above the age of 37, you must also submit the following proof of veteran’s preference to receive consideration: